Be The Future Challenge – KS3 Winner

 To enter students had to complete a form outlining their idea, plus create a 60 second ‘elevator pitch’ video.
 The enterprise had to be designed to make a profit, alongside addressing a social or environmental issue linked to one of the 17 UN Sustainable Development Goals.

 Pearson and the Peter Jones Foundation partner together on a series of courses, qualifications and competitions, aimed empower and develop the next generation of business leaders.
-The panel of 4 judges from the two organisations reviewed 30 entries from 20 schools and colleges, assessing how far they met the following criteria: creativity and innovation; viability; sustainability and impact.
+The panel of 4 judges from the two organisations reviewed 30 entries from 20 schools and Schools, assessing how far they met the following criteria: creativity and innovation; viability; sustainability and impact.

 The winners will each receive a personal online enterprise masterclass this term, hosted by the Peter Jones Foundation, with the opportunity to meet and hear from leading social entrepreneur, Joana Baptista.